arianasp/meerkat_vocal_interactions/README.md

 * `{groupyear}_allY`: same as  above but for y coordinates (northings)

-* `{groupyear}_indInfo`: table of indformation about the individual meerkats (name, DOB, status, domStart, code, dye, sex, shortCode, color).
+* `{groupyear}_indInfo`: table of information about the individual meerkats (name, DOB, status, domStart, code, dye, sex, shortCode, color).
 Most relevant columns are code (individual ID code) and status (age/sex/dominance status).
 The rows in this table correspond to the rows in the allX and allY matrices.

 * `{groupyear}_timeLine`: vector of timestamp strings (in UTC) associated with each GPS point